ARAMEX PJSC

 Threads

-Aramex PJSC has scheduled a meeting for Wednesday, 26 February 2025, at 6:00 PM UAE Time.
-The agenda for the meeting includes a discussion of the company's business updates and routine matters.
-Amanda Dahdah, the Governance Officer and Board Secretary, is the authorized signatory for the meeting notice.
+Aramex PJSC has scheduled a meeting for Wednesday, 7 May 2025, at 3:00 PM UAE time.
+The agenda includes discussing the approval of the company's unaudited interim condensed consolidated financial statements for the first quarter ending 31 March 2025, as well as business updates and routine matters.
+Amanda Dahdah, the Governance Officer and Board Secretary of Aramex PJSC, is the authorized signatory for this notice.